<img src="https://secure.7-companycompany.com/796766.png" style="display:none;">

 Mr. Smith has over a decade of experience, with a specialization in relief systems design and documentation, PSM compliance audit reviews, heat and material balance generation, PHA concern resolution, and flare system integration and optimization.
 Dustin is a chemical engineering graduate of Texas A&M University, a licensed Professional Engineer in Texas and LOPA certified.

 A recent Smith & Burgess webinar discussed the operation of direct spring-operated relief valve devices in vapor service.
 In that presentation we discussed how the valve internals and the service fluid can affect the performance of the relief device.
-Our co-presenters on the webinar, from Baker Hughes the manufacturer of the Consolidated relief valve line, confirmed that the valve internals affect the performance of relief devices.
+Our co-presenters on the webinar, from Baker Hughes, the manufacturer of the Consolidated relief valve line, confirmed that the valve internals affect the performance of relief devices.

 Test Data

-• Opening Time –more than doubled from 27 milliseconds to 62 milliseconds.
+• Opening Time –more than doubled, from 27 milliseconds to 62 milliseconds.

-• Blowdown – was reduced about half from 14.2 to 6.1% of set pressure.
+• Blowdown – was reduced about half, from 14.2 to 6.1% of set pressure.

-• Initial Lift – went from 39% to 26% of the listed NB-18 lift for this relief device
+• Initial Lift – went from 39% to 26% of the NB-18 listed lift for this relief device

 Figure 1-1

-Blowdown Ring Position Effect on Stability
+Effect of Blowdown Ring Position on Stability

 Figure 2-1

-Demand Rate Effect on Stability
+Effect of Demand Flow Rate on Stability

-Furthermore, for this series of tests, the procedure was to overpressure the system by opening a ½” ball valve then once the relief device had reseated to repeat the test but to overpressure the system by opening a 2” ball valve instead of the smaller ball valve.
+Furthermore, for this series of tests, the procedure was to overpressure the system by opening a ½” ball valve, then, once the relief device had reseated, to repeat the test, but to overpressure the system by opening a 2” ball valve instead of the smaller ball valve.
 Thus, there was a low required relief rate and a high required relief rate for each blowdown ring setting.
 Without exception, the high required relief demand on the relief valve was less stable than the low required relief rate (for this installation).

 Figure 3-1